SQL Tutorial Part 1: Introduction to SQL Databases and Basic Operations

 Deleting a Database

-If you need to delete a database, use the DROP DATABASE
+If you need to delete a database, use the DROP DATABASE command:

 DROP DATABASE student;